krzyszsz/ApproximateOptimization/README.md

 public static void Example4_Easy_optimizer()
 {
-	// This example demonstrates a simplified optimizer "EasyOptimiser"
+	// This example demonstrates a simplified optimizer "EasyOptimizer"
-	// which finds internal parameters automatically
-	// and only needs timeout and precision.
+	// which finds internal parameters automatically and only needs timeout and precision.
 	// It resolves the same problem as example 1. var func = (double[] vector) => Math.Sin(vector[0]) * Math.Cos(vector[1]);
 	var optimizer = OptimizerFactory.GetEasyOptimizer(